chrislo27/RhythmHeavenRemixEditor/docs/JSON-object-definitions.md

 }
 ```

-This object is special.
-First of all, it **doesn't** have deprecated IDs
-like other ID-based objects do.
-This is specifically an object that
-"points" to a `CueObject`.
-It's basically the definition for spawning
-cue objects.
-The usage of this object WILL vary from other object types,
-and if you need more data on what's used/isn't used per object, see the
-specific comments.
-For example, `PatternObject` (shown later below) uses the base
-implementation of `CuePointerObject`.

-As a result, this object will never appear by itself.
-The fields are similar
+`CuePointerObject` is used to store extra data like pitch for creating entities.
+You will find them in multipart objects like patterns.

-to `CueObject`'s own cues, so you can look there. **Note that** the only
+**Note that** the only fields shown here ARE the ones it has, but
-fields shown here ARE the ones it has, and not every field from `CueObject`
+not every field from `CueObject` may be used depending on the situation.
-is inherited.

 The `semitone` property is an integer indicating the number of semitones
 to repitch by.
 This works on normally non-repitchable entities, but is
 not recommended.
 Has no effect on non-SFX entities.

 The `volume` property is an integer indicating the volume percentage.
-Has no effect on non-SFX entities.
 The default value is 100.
 The range of values should be kept at 0-300.
+Has no effect on non-SFX entities.
 (All negative values will be coerced to zero.
 Values higher than 300 are not changed, however.)

 The `metadata` object can be null, and acts as a key/value map.<br>